johann2/sscs/README.md

 # simple-ecs
-Simple entity-component library inspired by [ecs-rs](https://github.com/HeroesGrave/ecs-rs) and [entityx](https://github.com/alecthomas/entityx) for Rust

-Currently runs only on nightly builds.
+Simple entity-component library inspired by [ecs-rs](https://github.com/HeroesGrave/ecs-rs) and [entityx](https://github.com/alecthomas/entityx) for Rust.
+I've only tested it on nightly builds, but it should work on stable, too.

-###Main Points:
+###Defining features:
 * Simple
 * Entity is an index to component table
 * Everything is kept in ```Vec```s
 * Uses bitmasks to keep track which components an entity has.
 This limits the number of component types to 31, but should be really fast (haven't checked yet, though)
-* Systems have no state

 ##Tutorial
-There's also a working example in examples folder, if something is too confusing here.
+There's a working example in the examples folder, if something is too confusing here.

 ###Importing
 Add to cargo.toml: